boralyl/threegodsbrewing/_posts/2024-02-19-built-for-speed-side-by-side-3.md

 the finish along with a pleasant bitterness.

 The homebrewed version was a little brighter in flavor with more citrus than the dank/diesel flavors.
-It is also incredibly crisp and refreshing with a plasant bitterness.
+It is also incredibly crisp and refreshing with a pleasant bitterness.

 Similar to the aroma, as these beers both warmed up the taste differences became less apparent although not as much as the aroma.
 The biggest difference is the commercial version was a little more complex